This utility simulates packet forwarding within an OVN logical

 are distributed among hypervisors, or whether their hypervisors

-are functioning and reachable, so ovn-trace
+are functioning and reachable, so ovn-trace will yield the same

 results regardless.
-There is one important exception: ovn-northd
+There is one important exception: ovn-northd,

 the daemon that generates the logical flows that ovn-trace